tuckluck/Particle_Swarm_Algo/README.md

 Welcome to the Particle Swarm Repo.
 In this repo I have written a basic particle swarm algorithm and explored a complex multi-dimensional problem.
 The tutorial will walk through the basics of how a particle swarm algorithm works and it will also discuss how to adjust the algorithm social, inertial, and cognitive variables which can be valuable for certain problems.
 Enjoy!

+This project made use of several skills learned in ME 700.
+First, using github for opensource programing.
+Second, code documentation and coverage.
+Lastly, understanding and exploring optimization algorithms.

 To install this package, please begin by setting up a conda environment (mamba also works):
 ```bash
 conda create --name PSO-env python=3.12